Jonathan Bornstein

-Jonathan Rey Bornstein (born November 7, 1984) is an American professional soccer player who plays as a left-back.
+Jonathan Rey Bornstein (born November 7, 1984) is an American former professional soccer player who plays as a left-back.
 He has captained and made 38 appearances for the United States national team.
 In addition to also playing for Chivas USA in Major League Soccer (with whom he was the 2006 MLS Rookie of the Year, an MLS Best XI, and a two-time MLS All-Star), he has played in Liga MX and in the Israeli Premier League.
 He won a silver medal with Team USA at the 2005 Maccabiah Games, in Israel.

 Youth and college

 Bornstein attended Los Alamitos High School, where he played soccer for all four years.
 He was MVP of the Sunset League, first-team all-county, and All-California Interscholastic Federation (CIF), and led the soccer team to a CIF Championship.
 He also played club soccer for Long Beach United, Beach Soccer Club, and the Irvine Strikers club team coached by Don Ebert.
 He won the Golden Boot Award as he led the Strikers to the US Youth Soccer 2002 Under-17 National Championship.

 He started his college soccer career at Cal Poly Pomona and played there for the Cal Poly Pomona Broncos for two years.
 In 2002, Bornstein was California Collegiate Athletic Association (CCAA) Freshman of the Year, first-team All-CCAA, and second-team All-Far West Region, as he led the team in scoring.
 In 2003, he was again first-team All-CCAA and second-team All-Far West Region, and was selected to the College Sports Information Directors of America (CoSIDA) Academic All-America College Division District VIII team with a 3.30 GPA in Business Administration, as he led Cal Poly in all scoring categories.
 He finished his career at Cal Poly Pomona ranked second in career assists (19), third in career points (53), and fifth in career goals (19).

 He then transferred to UCLA for the 2004 season as a sociology major.
 In 2004, Bornstein played in all of the UCLA's 20 games, with nine starts.
 In 2005, he started all 20 games and was named second-team All-Pac-10.

 Bornstein was a teammate of Benny Feilhaber at the youth (with the Irvine Strikers), college (at UCLA, where they were roommates), and national-team level, and at the Maccabiah Games in Israel.
 Feilhaber said he and Bornstein "definitely had a special connection" because of their religion from the beginning of their friendship.